Yellow-Dog-Man/Resonite-Issues/HOW_WE_PRIORITIZE.md

 Some issues might also seem small at first, but when we dig into them deeper, they end up being more complex than we estimated, which can shake up its priority.
 Because of this, you’ll see us pick up some issues, but then defer them for later.
 We’ll send a message when this happens, usually explaining why it got more complicated.

-Conversely, issues that wake weeks, months or even more time, we cannot simply “dive into” and start working on them, but require more robust and careful planning.
+Conversely, issues that take weeks, months or even more time, we cannot simply “dive into” and start working on them, but require more robust and careful planning.
 We also need to be a lot more careful and deliberate which ones we do pick.

 Consider this - if an issue takes 5 minutes, we can ideally tackle 475 of them per day, which is 169100 per year.
 These are idealized numbers, but the point is, that we can tackle lots of them and don’t need to be as selective.
 In comparison, if an issue takes 3 months to implement, we can only do 4 of them per year.